What if there was a way to get immunized against addictions? With no risk or downside, just upside and positive benefits?

 Why There Is Hope

-There is a vaccine for addiction and other issues.
-But it doesn’t come as an injection; it involves adjusting how we choose to live each day.
+There is a form of vaccine for addiction and other unhealthy behavioral issues which plague us.
+But it’s not an injection; it involves adjusting how we choose to live each day.

-To protect ourselves from disease takes a holistic approach utilizing medicine, diet, and exercise.
-We also need a balanced program to treat emotional issues, a way of living in which we focus on:
+To protect ourselves from a medical disease takes a holistic approach utilizing medicine, diet, and exercise.
+Similarly, we also need a balanced program to treat emotional issues, a way of living in which we focus on these three areas:

-The WHY – Identify the benefits of positive behaviors and count the costs of negative ones so we have clear and compelling reasons to live the right way.
+The WHY – Identify the many benefits of positive behaviors and count the costs of negative ones so that we have clear and compelling reasons to live the right way and remind ourselves of our “WHY” on a regular basis.

 The WHAT – Understand the principles and practices to achieve the benefits that we desire.